Albert Einstein and earth spins our world

 born March 14, 1879, Ulm.

-son of a business clerk he was weak in grade school
+son of a business clerk he was a weak student in grade school

 self-taught in the electrical engineering